mayahq/Roo-Code-With-CLI/.changeset/blue-garlics-try.md

 "roo-cline": minor
 ---

-attempt to get a CLI interface for configuring roo code
+attempt to get a CLI interface for configuring Roo Code With CLI